simeononsecurity/simeononsecurity.ch/content/articles/building-a-career-in-cyber-security/index.en.md

 ______

 ## Education in Cyber Security
 A solid educational foundation is crucial for a career in cyber security.
-While formal education is not always mandatory, having a degree in a related field can significantly enhance your job prospects.
+While formal education isn't always mandatory, having a degree in a related field can significantly enhance your job prospects.
 Here are some recommended educational paths:

 {{< youtube id="4CuXNs6SboU" >}}